Republicans Want Trump to End IRS Direct File Program

-A group of House Republicans is asking President-elect Donald Trump to end to IRS’s Direct File program – which allows taxpayers to file their taxes for free directly with the agency – on day one of his new administration.
+A group of House Republicans is asking President-elect Donald Trump to end the IRS’s Direct File program – which allows taxpayers to file their taxes for free directly with the agency – on day one of his new administration.

 In a Dec.
 10 letter sent to President-elect Trump, Reps.
 Adrian Smith, R-Neb., and Chuck Edwards, R-N.C., along with 27 House Republican colleagues, called the program “unauthorized and wasteful.”